 For some, Bieber’s climactic wrap to his North US tour dates and Make-A-Wish record will sit contrarily alongside the negative press he has generated or attracted over the past five months.

 Previous incidents have included an unfortunate encounter with a mop bucket, accusations galore, various gaffes both on and off tour, paparazzo run-ins, single digit late shows, and yesterday’s exploitative publication of leaked nude photos of the singer.

 But to Make-A-Wish, Annalysha, and the other children Bieber has met over the past four years, the effort and time he gives to them is also worth noting — and appreciating.

 Make-A-Wish America president and CEO David Williams said of Bieber’s work with them: “Despite his relentless schedule, Justin has been genuinely committed to granting wishes since the very beginning and a strong supporter of Make-A-Wish.”

 He added: “Justin understands the impact on a child of a wish-come-true and how it can create positive changes in their outlook, help them feel better — and even influence their health.”

 Joining Bieber’s fans, the foundation sent congratulatory tweets to the 2013 Teen Choice winner, one of which thanked him for granting “so many amazing wishes.”

 — Make-A-Wish America (@MakeAWish) August 12, 2013

 Bieber is currently on a break from his tour until it resumes in Asia in September.
-It remains to be seen whether Make-A-Wish’s biggest recording artist contributor, who also supports several other outreach efforts and charities, will be allowed some respite from the endless criticism he receives.
+It remains to be seen whether Make-A-Wish’s biggest recording artist contributor — who also supports several other outreach efforts and charities — will be allowed a brief respite from the endless criticism he receives.